 - Publish gallery package so that you can deploy SQL database through the gallery.

-- Deploy a VM using the default Windows Server 2012 R2 image that comes with Azure Stack.
+- Deploy a VM using the Windows Server image create in step 1.

 - Register a local DNS record that maps to your resource provider VM.

 - Register your resource provider with the local Azure Resource Manager.